tylerchilds/cutestrap/README.md

 All versions below 2.\* are licensed under the MIT License, while everything after is GPLv3.

 If you would like to use Cutestrap in non GPLv3 projects, you may make a donation to charity and I'll grant you an MIT license.

+If you disagree, I'm open to discussion and [we can talk about it on this thread](https://github.com/tylerchilds/cutestrap/pull/48#issuecomment-525944427) where I've established my initial thoughts.